-One of the fundamental features of GST is the seamless flow of input tax credit (ITC) across the chain (from the origin of the goods/services till its consumer).
-This seamless flow was to be monitored by way of the matching concept under GST whereby fictitious/duplicate claims were to be identified and reversed.
+The seamless flow of input tax credit (ITC) across the chain (from the origin of the goods/services till its consumer) is the backbone of GST.
+This is required to be monitored by way of the matching concept whereby fictitious/duplicate claims can be identified and reversed.
 Thus, ITC claimed by the person would be matched with the details specified by the supplier in his return and in case of any discrepancy the same would be communicated to the supplier and the recipient.
 Further in case of wrong claims, ITC needs to be reversed along with interest.

-Under earlier laws, for example under the Service Tax Law, there is a clear provision regarding the rate of interest i.e. service tax collected but not paid @ 24 % p.a. and in any other case it will be 18% p.a.
-However, the provisions relating to determination of the rate of interest under GST are not on similar lines, but are more connected with the matching concept for ITC.
+In Pre GST Regime,under the Service Tax Law, there was a clear provision regarding the rate of interest i.e. service tax collected but not paid @ 24 % p.a. and in any other case it will be 18% p.a..
 Under GST also there are only 2 rates of interest i.e. 18% and 24%.
 Though, the higher rate of interest is applicable only in case of contravention of a certain provision of section 42 & 43 of the Act.
-In this article we have attempted to look at the rate of interest applicable to various scenarios in case of excess claim of ITC.
+In this article an attempt has been made to explain matching concept of ITC and the rate of interest applicable in different scenario for excess claim of ITC.

-It can thus be seen that the interest of 24% will be applicable only in one case i.e. where
+It can thus be seen that the interest of 24% will be applicable only in a case where :-

-c.
-Such recipient again takes back such credit before the supplier declares it in his valid return within the prescribed time limit as mentioned above.
+The recipient has again taken back such credit before the supplier declares it in his valid return within the prescribed time limit as mentioned above.

 X Ltd, a manufacturing company has taken credit relating to food and beverages which is ineligible as per section 17(5) of the Act, However, such credit is matched with the supplier return.
 Now, X ltd wants to reverse credit along with interest.
 What is the rate of interest applicable to X Ltd?